Did Louisiana Legislators Ruin The State’s Startup Economy With An Amazon Tax?

 Amazon Won’t Work With Affiliates From SOME States

 Each state’s “Amazon tax” is different.
-For example, Arkansas’ Amazon law has caused discord between the company and state.
+For example, Arkansas’ law caused discord between the company and State.
 But, a few jurisdictions away, in North Carolina, the opposite happened; before NC legislators ratified an “Amazon tax,” Amazon didn’t allow NC residents to operate affiliate accounts, but after passing the statute, Amazon added affiliate opportunities for NC residents.
-Go figure.

 Is Amazon The Only Company Affected By Online Sales Taxes?

-No, Amazon isn’t the only platform that needs to worry about Amazon taxes.
-They can also affect affiliate marketers, affiliate networks, online stores, and e-commerce platforms.
+No, Amazon isn’t the only platform affected by Amazon taxes.
+They can also disrupt affiliate marketers, affiliate networks, online stores, and e-commerce platforms.